-There are many reasons to visit Gujarat, the coastal state located in the western part of India.
-Its home to the Asiatic Lion, witnessed in all their glory at Gir National Park.
-With a history dating back thousands of years, it’s dotted with temples, mosques and other historical monuments that transport you back in time and shed light on its glorious heritage.
+There are many tourist attractions in Gujarat, the coastal state located in the western part of India.
+It is home to the Asiatic Lion witnessed in all its glory at Gir National Park.
+With a history dating back thousands of years, it’s dotted with temples, mosques, and other historical monuments that transport you back in time and shed light on its glorious heritage.
 Gujarat is also home to several natural wonders like the Rann of Kutch, the largest salt desert in the world.

-If the remnants from the past leave you captivated, wait till you see the wildlife of Gujarat.
+If the remnants from the past leave you captivated, wait until you see Gujarat’s wildlife.
 The roar of the Asiatic Lion rings through your ears, while the sight of the feisty Blackbuck is a sheer delight.
-One also witnesses various eras of history, whether at the excavations at Lothal and Dholavira or at Sabarmati Ashram from where Mahatma Gandhi planned several national movements.
-If you haven’t yet visited Gujarat, you are missing out on an incredible experience.
-Here are some of the amazing tourist attractions and places to visit in Gujarat.
+One also witnesses various eras of history, whether at the excavations at Lothal and Dholavira or at Sabarmati Ashram, from where Mahatma Gandhi planned several national movements.
+If you haven’t yet visited Gujarat, you miss out on an incredible experience.
+Here are some amazing tourist attractions in Gujarat.

-Somnath Temple, located in the district of Junagadh, is considered to be one of the 12 Jyotirlingas of Lord Shiva.
+Somnath Temple, located in the district of Junagadh, is considered one of the 12 Jyotirlingas of Lord Shiva.
 The fabulous wealth of Somnath Temple attracted various invaders who attacked and plundered it ruthlessly.
-However, every invasion was followed by its reconstruction which restored it to its former glory.
+However, every invasion was followed by its reconstruction, restoring it to its former glory.

 Architecturally, the temple displays magnificence.
 Built in the Chalukya style of architecture, it boasts a shikhara almost 50m tall.
-The temple impresses visitors with its intricate carvings, silver doors, the famous Nandi idol and the prime attraction, the Shivlinga.
+The temple impresses visitors with its intricate carvings, silver doors, the famous Nandi idol, and the prime attraction, the Shivlinga.
 Its enormous courtyard houses the mandapa (hall) and the main shrine.
-From the temple, you can also enjoy incredible views of the Arabian Sea.
+You can also enjoy incredible views of the Arabian Sea from the temple.
 Another exciting time to be here is during the Kartik Purnima Fair, held over a period of four days.

 Gir National Park

 Gir National Park is the only place in the world where one can spot the majestic Asiatic lion.
-Nowhere else will you get a chance to spot them as close as Gir National Park.
-Spread across an area of almost 1,412 sq. km of land, it’s the only national park in India where a tribal community have perfected the art of harmonious co-existence with wildlife.
+No doubt, it is one of the best tourist attractions in Gujarat.
+Nowhere else will you be able to spot them as close as Gir National Park.
+Spread across almost 1,412 sq. km of land, it’s the only national park in India where a tribal community has perfected the art of harmonious co-existence with wildlife.

-Gir National Park is among the topmost places to visit in Gujarat mostly due to the Asiatic Lion.
+Gir National Park is among the topmost tourist attractions in Gujarat, mostly due to the Asiatic Lion.
 However, the park also boasts the largest dry deciduous forest in Western India.
-Apart from the Asiatic Lion, the park is also home to around 300 species of birds and a variety of other animals.
-The best way of enjoy sightseeing in Gir National Park is through a jeep safari.
+Apart from the Asiatic Lion, the park is also home to around 300 species of birds and various other animals.
+The best way to enjoy sightseeing in Gir National Park is through a jeep safari.

 Explore Gir Tour Packages